How To: Calculate bonuses based on years worked in MS Excel

 This video is a tutorial on how to remove scroll bars, sheet tabs and objects in Excel.
 To remove scroll bars and sheet tabs, go to the Office button, then Excel Options.
 On the screen that comes up go to the Advanced tab and scroll down to “Display options for this workbook”, where you will see some check boxes.
 Uncheck the boxes for horizontal scroll bar, vertical scroll bar and sheet tabs.
 This will remove them from the current workbook.
 This feature only works with the current workbook.

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
-In this MS Excel tutorial from ExcelIsFun, the 673rd installment in their series of digital spreadsheet magic tricks, you'll learn how to use the SUMPRODUCT formula to calculate commission amounts based on varying commission rates based on cumulative sales totals for each month.
+In this MS Excel tutorial from ExcelIsFun, the 528th installment in their series of digital spreadsheet magic tricks, you'll learn how to check two data sets (lists & tables) to see if there are discrepancies using the MATCH and VLOOKUP functions.

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
-In this MS Excel tutorial from ExcelIsFun, the 233rd installment in their series of digital spreadsheet magic tricks, you'll learn how to create an efficient checkbook balance formula and see when to use the ROUND function on a sales invoice.
+In this MS Excel tutorial from ExcelIsFun, the 190th installment in their series of digital spreadsheet magic tricks, you'll learn how to rearrange three parts in a text string (e.g., last, first, middle name) using the RIGHT, FIND, LEN, & LEFT functions in one formula.

-New to Microsoft Excel?
+New to Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
-In this MS Excel tutorial from ExcelIsFun, the 595th installment in their series of digital spreadsheet magic tricks, you'll learn how to resolve a problem that the DGET function and advanced filter have with criteria and duplicates.
-See how to switch to either the VLOOKUP function or not criteria for advanced filter.
+In this Excel tutorial from ExcelIsFun, the 185th installment in their series of digital spreadsheet magic tricks, you'll learn how to create a formula to extract part of a table from a larger table.
+You'll accomplish this with an array formula that uses Excel's INDIRECT, IF, ROWS, COUNTIF, INDEX, SMALL, and ROW functions.
+The formula will extract records that meet one con...

 How To: Change Excel options directly in the Registry